AndreyKuchko/etl_client/README.md

-# This document describes how deal with ETL client
+# This document describes how to deal with ETL client

 ## Prerequisites

-You will need Python 3.7, virtualenv and docker.
+You will need Python 3.8+ with virtualenv.

 ## Preparation

-1. Create python virtual environment, and install application
+1. Create python virtual environment and install the application
 ```shell
 make install
 ```